All Episodes

 And yet mom and dad do.

-And so Mara here is suggesting maybe you realize you millennials, this is not the first time young people have had it tough.
+And so Mara here is suggesting, maybe you realize, you millennials, this is not the first time young people have had it tough.

 And maybe go back into history and find out what made economic growth possible in the past.

-And I'd give you a hint, there's something about the 80s that led to economic growth.
+There's something about the 80s that led to economic growth.

 And it was so powerful that it continued into the 90s.